DevMountain/Mastery-Demo-List/README.md

 * Student can utilize Redux in their code to manage state (connect, reducer, actions, action builders, mapStateToProps, mapDispatchToProps object)
 * Student can interact with the web via axios and REST

-#### HTML5
+#### Server
-* Student can render elements onto a web page.
-* Student can explain what web semantics are and can apply best practices in their HTML files.
-* Student can use HTML5 elements such as video, audio, etc.
-* Student can explain how doctypes change how a browser reads a file.
-* Student can provided meta data, such as title and description, for their website in the Head.
+* Student can create and run Node files on their computer.
-* Student can run JavaScript on their websites using scripts.
+* Student can create Node servers using the Express package.
+* Student can create a RESTful API.

 #### Database
 * Student can create SQL statements to manipulate data in their databases.
 * Student can create tables in a database.
 * Student can explain how datatypes affect databases and can explain why they chose a certain datatype for a column in their database.
 * Student can connect to their database and run SQL commands in their NodeJS servers using Massive.

-#### Server
-* Student can create and run Node files on their computer.
-* Student can create Node servers using the Express package.
-* Student can create a RESTful API.

 #### Javascript Intermediate Assmt
 * You need to pass this assessment at level 1.